-- 1. Remove the outer packaging. - Carefully remove the packing straps and lift off the upper crate. - Remove the plastic bag and take down the stove from the bottom panel. - IMPORTANT Ensure the plastic bag is disposed of correctly and kept away from children.
+- 1. Remove the outer packing - Carefully remove the packing straps and lift off the upper crate. - Remove the plastic bag and take down the stove from the bottom panel. - Open the carton, take out the log stand, and install the stove body on the log stand. - IMPORTANT Ensure the plastic bag is disposed of correctly and kept away from children.